RitaBasbous/hstrader_fibonacci_retracement/README.md

 ![Fibonacci Plot](img/fibonacci.png)

-This Python script visualizes the Fibonacci retracement levels using historical market data.
+This Python script visualizes the Fibonacci retracement levels using both real-time and historical market data.
 Fibonacci retracement is a technical analysis tool used to identify potential support and resistance levels in financial markets.

 ## Prerequisites